GoogleCloudPlatform/cloud-run-mesh/README.md

     kubectl create ns ${WORKLOAD_NAMESPACE} | true
     ```

-1. Associate the Google Service Account with the K8s Namespace:
+1. Associate the Google Service Account with the K8s Namespace, allowing it to act as the default Kubernetes Service Account in the namespace:

     ```shell
     curl https://raw.githubusercontent.com/GoogleCloudPlatform/cloud-run-mesh/main/manifests/google-service-account-template.yaml | envsubst | kubectl apply -f -